Handle common problems reported in the notarization log file, or that arise during ticket stapling.

 com entitlement, notarization fails with the following message:

-To avoid receiving this error message, either export your app directly from Xcode, or set the
+To avoid receiving this error message, archive (as of Xcode 10.2) or export your app directly from Xcode, or set the

 NO before building your app for distribution.
-But only do this when you’re done debugging and ready to distribute, because changing this build setting makes it impossible to debug the binary on a system that uses System Integrity Protection.
+But only change the build setting when you’re done debugging and ready to distribute, because doing so makes it impossible to debug the binary on a system that uses System Integrity Protection.

 Use the macOS 10.9 SDK or Later